Welcome to the

 ORTHOPAEDIC INSTITUTE

-The research has been undertaken by the Research Departments, Institute of Orthopaedics, RJAH Hospital and the Institute for Science and Technology in Medicine (ISTM) of Keele University, which all work in close collaboration.
-Funding is provided by the Orthopaedic Institute Ltd, RJAH and external organisations.
+The research referred to in this Annual Report has been undertaken by the Research Departments, Institute of Orthopaedics, the Robert Jones and Agnes Hunt Orthopaedic Hospital and Schools of Pharmacy & Bioengineering and Medicine at Keele University, which all work in close collaboration.

-Research staff employed on the projects are either supported by the Orthopaedic Institute Ltd or are working within Departments of the Hospital or the School of Postgraduate Medicine, Keele University.
-Many programmes are interdisciplinary and involve staff from one or more departments.
+Research staff employed on the projects are either supported by the Orthopaedic Institute or are working within Departments of the Hospital or Schools of Pharmacy & Bioengineering and Medicine at Keele University.
+Many programmes are interdisciplinary and involve staff from one or more departments, resulting in new and improved methods of treatment as well as pioneering additions to medical knowledge.

 2